Tej-Sharma/interactive-projects-viewer/README.md

 - Clicking outside an opened tooltip, should close it right away.

 - You cannot have multiple tooltip opened at the same time.
   In addition to the map, there should be on the page a way to filter the projects in the tooltips by the kind of service provided (Strategy, Infrastructure, Engineering, Design).
-So if the service `Engineering` is selected, only Engineering project should be visible when a country's projects are displayed.
+So if the service `Engineering` is selected, only Engineering projects should be visible when a country's projects are displayed.

 To give you an idea, here is an example of what the Map could look like: